douglasshepherd/hello-world/README.md

 # hello-world
 This is my first repository.
 Hello World!<br>
-I live in Portland, OR with my awesome family or nerds.
+I live in Portland, OR with my awesome family of nerds.  <br>
 They rock like socks.